 “And one day the client and I walked out onto the lake, cut a huge hole in the ice and sat in my ice-fishing shanty while we discussed the finer points of his cabin’s design.
 I then speared one of the biggest fish I’ve ever seen!
 This is one of the more rewarding things I’ve ever been involved in.
 It’s projects like this that keep my fire burning.”

 This article was originally published in the Fall 2018 issue of PPC magazine.
-Story by Mike Starling, PPC Editor.
-Cabin exterior photo by Mike Starling.
+Story and exterior photo by Mike Starling, PPC Editor.
 Stain application photo by Nick Slavik.
+Video interview/production by Mike Starling, with editing assistance by Brett Huus.
 Read about other painting project success stories in the PPC Projects archive.